-125 contractors were commissioned to provide this service in 2020/21 and 125 are commissioned to provide it in 2021/22 as of August 2021.
+125 contractors are commissioned to provide this service in 2020/21, and 88 have provided it at the time this document was drafted.

 As pharmacies are one of a number of providers of this service the Health Board is satisfied that there is sufficient capacity within existing contractors to provide this service.
 However, this may not be the case at locality level and further analysis is undertaken within the locality chapters.